open-contracting/standard/standard/docs/en/schema/identifiers.md

 The ocid prefix itself is made up of two parts: a prefix agency identifier (currently only 'ocds' is used), and a random six-character alphanumeric string generated for each publisher of data.

-The ocid is case sensitive.
+The ocid is case-sensitive; in other words, the letter case of an ocid must be consistent.

 ### Registered prefixes
 See the [registration pages](../implementation/registration.md) for details of how to obtain your ocid prefix.